HubTou/PyLists4C/README.md

 * Conversion from or to arrays
 * Sorted insertion with optional removal of duplicate values
 * List shuffling
-* List joining (beyond concatenation or extension)
+* List joining (beyond concatenation or extension) or splitting
 * Heap (push/pop) and queue (enqueue/dequeue) management aliases
 * Statistics and debugging, including memory allocation followup